Tamreen/mobile.app/readme.md

 - Fix the issue with the events.
 - Add the ability for the user to see the readAt value.
 - Shorten the words when the interface is trainings.
+- $rootScope concept is really ill.
+- Make the TOS.